-The Division of Judicial Department Education is responsible for coordinating education services for almost 4,000 state court personnel.
+The Division of Judicial Department Education is responsible for coordinating education services for almost four thousand state court personnel.
 These services are designed to ensure the courts have access to a highly skilled, professional workforce that is technologically literate, conversant with practices that aid in the internal management of the courts, oriented towards a high level of customer service, and forward thinking in improving that level of service in a rapidly changing environment.

-The Coordinating Commission for Judicial Department Education provides strategic direction for comprehensive statewide education programs.
+The Coordinating Commission for Judicial Department Education provides strategic direction for a comprehensive statewide education program.
 Commission members are appointed by the Supreme Court and represent various levels of courts and regions of the state to ensure that the educational needs of all court personnel are fairly represented.
-The Commission values the development of all Missouri court personnel and has built a comprehensive education program that affords opportunities to acquire and enhance technical knowledge and skills, and supervisory and leadership skills and abilities.
-The Commission relies on six education committees (Appellate Court Education Committee, Trail Judge Education Committee, Juvenile Division Education Committee, Municipal Division Education Committee, Court Clerk Education Committee, and the Court Reporter Education Committee) for program development.
-Each committee develops and implements a skill-based core curriculum within its assigned subject area designed to improve the knowledge base and skills of Judicial Department personnel.
-Each committee is charged by the Coordinating Commission with establishing uniform, coordinated programs that emphasize access to the courts and delivery of court services to the public.
+The commission has built a comprehensive education program that affords opportunities to acquire and enhance technical knowledge and skills, and supervisory and leadership skills and abilities.

+The commission relies on six education committees (Appellate Court Education Committee, Trial Judge Education Committee, Juvenile Division Education Committee, Municipal Division Education Committee, Court Clerk Education Committee, and the Court Reporter Education Committee for program development.
+Each committee develops and implements a skills-based core curriculum within its assigned subject area designed to improve the knowledge base and skills of Judicial Department personnel.

-The Division is responsible for implementing the policies and programs established by the Coordinating Commission and its six education committees.
+The division is responsible for implementing the policies and programs established by the Coordinating Commission and its six education committees.
 The Education Division consists of three service delivery areas: Continuing Education, Automation Training, and Education Technology.
 The Continuing Education Section offers a broad range of education courses and certificate programs for court personnel.
 Education specialists, working in cooperation with committee members and court personnel design and coordinate the delivery of courses tailored to meet the unique needs of appellate, trial and municipal court personnel, including judges, clerks, juvenile officers, and court reporters.
 All courses are designed to provide court personnel with the knowledge and skills essential to discharging their judicial and administrative responsibilities.